mrkkrp/req/README.md

 or OPTIONS, and the amount of implicit assumptions is minimized by making the user specify his/her intentions in and explicit form (for example, it's not possible to avoid specifying the body or method of a request).
 Authentication methods that assume TLS force the user to use TLS at the type level.
-The library carefully hides underlying types from the lower-level `http-client` package because those types are not safe enough (for example `Request` is an instance of `IsString` and, if it's malformed, it will blow up at run-time).
+The library also carefully hides underlying types from the lower-level `http-client` package because those types are not safe enough (for example `Request` is an instance of `IsString` and, if it's malformed, it will blow up at run-time).